Using Playwright for Modern Web Automation

 Common Mistakes

-async withcontext managers or explicitly call.close()on contexts and browsers after each task. - Ignoring async/await patterns when using the asynchronous API, causing event loop blockage: Mixing synchronous blocking calls inside async functions halts the entire event loop.
-Ensure all Playwright methods are properly awaited and avoid synchronous I/O in async workflows.
+async withcontext managers or explicitly call.close()after each task. - Ignoring async/await patterns: Mixing synchronous blocking calls inside async functions halts the entire event loop.

 FAQ

 Is Playwright faster than Selenium for Python scraping?
-Yes, Playwright generally outperforms Selenium in startup time, execution speed, and memory efficiency due to its WebSocket-based architecture and optimized browser communication protocols.
-The elimination of WebDriver overhead and native async support further accelerates concurrent scraping workflows.
+Yes.
+Playwright generally outperforms Selenium in startup time, execution speed, and memory efficiency due to its WebSocket-based DevTools communication and asynchronous command pipeline.
+The gap widens on JavaScript-heavy pages where Playwright's native auto-wait and network interception reduce polling overhead.

 Can Playwright bypass Cloudflare or Akamai protections?
 Playwright alone does not guarantee bypassing advanced WAFs.
-It requires complementary strategies like residential proxy rotation, realistic mouse/keyboard simulation, and TLS fingerprint alignment to reduce detection risk.
-Always verify compliance with target site terms of service before attempting automated access.
+It requires complementary strategies: residential proxy rotation, realistic mouse/keyboard simulation, and TLS fingerprint alignment.
+Always verify compliance with target site terms of service.

 How do I handle multi-tab scraping efficiently?

-Use browser.new_page() or context.new_page() to create independent tabs within the same browser instance.
-Each page runs in an isolated execution context, allowing parallel navigation without cross-tab interference.
-For maximum throughput, distribute pages across multiple BrowserContext instances to prevent shared state conflicts.
+Use context.new_page() to create independent tabs within the same browser context.
+Distribute pages across multiple BrowserContext instances to prevent shared state conflicts and maximize throughput.

 Does Playwright support stealth mode out of the box?